ottomattas/llmlog/README.md

 - `--limit 50` — process only the first 50 items
 - `--dry-run` — print prompts without calling the API
 - `--resume` — continue an interrupted run
-- `--only openai,anthropic` — restrict to a subset of providers in a multi-target config
+- `--only anthropic,openai` — restrict to a subset of providers in a multi-target config
-- `--models openai:gpt-4o-2024-11-20,anthropic:claude-3-7-sonnet-latest` — restrict models per provider
+- `--models anthropic:claude-3-7-sonnet-latest,openai:gpt-4o-2024-11-20` — restrict models per provider

 Artifacts are stored under `experiments/runs/<name>/` and include:
-- `results.jsonl` — standard output rows
+- `results.jsonl` or per-target files via `output_pattern` — standard output rows
-- `config.used.yaml` — the exact config snapshot
-- `metadata.json` — git SHA, start/end time, model, etc.

 ### Standard Output Schema
 Each line in `results.jsonl` is a JSON object with at least: